 This game will help your child develop their storytelling skills, comprehension, phonics & knowledge of vowel sounds, and vocabulary.
 It also gets them to think critically and use descriptive language.
 Picture Book Adventure will improve your child’s storytelling skills, comprehension, and phonemic awareness.

 Turn books into an interactive game with Picture Book Adventure!
 Pick a wordless picture book from the local library, or your own bookshelf.
 Once you’ve found the right book, get your child to create their story by narrating what they see in each picture!

 Narrating a story will encourage your child to use their storytelling skills to make the experience engaging and entertaining for their audience.
 It will also test their reading comprehension, as they’ll need to remember and understand the key points in the story to be able to recite it.
 It’s also a fun way to learn new words!
 Book Club Quest will boost storytelling, reading comprehension, and vocabulary.

 Turn bedtime stories into an exciting quest for the whole family!
 Every night before bed, get your child to pick a short story to read.
 Once you finish reading, ask your child to retell it using synonyms for the actions, adjectives, and adverbs in the story.

-To empower your child’s imagination and boost their creativity.
+Empower your child’s imagination and boost their creativity with Night Zookeeper!

 There are thousands of award-winning activities available for all elementary grade levels, from reading comprehension lessons, to fun reading games, to bitesize word games - perfect for early readers!